INDUSTRIAL CHEMICALS – KNOWN CARCINOGEN (IARC 1)

 CEPA = Canadian Environmental Protection Act

-Benzene was not included in other Canadian government chemical listings reviewed.
+Benzene was not included in other Canadian government guidelines, standards, or chemical listings reviewed.

 Benzene was formerly added to gasoline as an octane enhancer and anti-knock agent (along with toluene and xylene).
 Benzene is generally no longer used as a gasoline additive in Canada, but it does occur naturally in crude oil and gasoline.
 Benzene has also been used to manufacture rubbers, lubricants, dyes, detergents, drugs, and pesticides.